YggdrasiI/RPIMotionDetection/README.md

 1. The program DisplayBlobs shows the usage of the BlobDetection library.
-Called without any arguments it shows blobs from the images folder and allows the offline analysation of images to find good parameter sets for the detection.
+Called without any arguments it shows blobs from the images folder and allows the off line analysis of images to find good parameter sets for the detection.
 Notes:
 • Requires OpenCV